chizzletaz/MilestoneProject4/README.md

 ### **The pages**
         FRONTEND
 The website has 11 pages, plus 3 error handler pages.
-Each page will have a navbar and a footer, except for the error handler pages.
+Each page will have a navbar and a footer.
 The links in the navigation bar are shown depending on whether a user is logged in or not and if the user is the admin or not.
 The main navigation bar has links to home, trips, shop, about, account, shopping basket and search.
 When a user is logged in, the register and login links are hidden and a profile link and logout link are shown.